romanovskyj/gongfig/README.md

 ```
 export - Obtain services and routes, write it to the config file
 import - Create corresponding services and routes based on provided config file
+flush - Delete all routes and services from kong
 help, h - Shows a list of commands or help for one command
 ```